Welcome to Guelph

 - River Run Centre is Guelph’s large performing arts theatre venue situated in the heart of Guelph along the Speed River.
 They host touring companies, community theatre, concerts, comedians, dance troupes, as well as children’s entertainment and much more.

-If you enjoy visiting a farmers’ market for farm-fresh foods, locally grown and produced items, there are several markets in the city limits to get your fix.
+If you enjoy visiting a farmers’ market for farm-fresh foods, and locally grown and produced items, there are several markets in the city limits to get your fix.

 - Mosborough Farmer’s market and Wellington County Marketplace are two smaller markets where you can purchase fresh produce, meats, baked goods, and other locally sourced products.
-They work with neighbouring local farmers to provide customers with the freshest items in-season of the most exceptional quality.
+They work with neighbouring local farmers to provide customers with the freshest items in the season of exceptional quality.

-- The Basilica of Our Lady of the Immaculate Conception is a Roman Catholic minor basilica and parish church and the focal point of the city of the Guelph.
-Not that long ago -it was the highest point in Guelph so that it is seen from all directions.
-It is a gorgeous building, with magnificent gardens and views of the city.
+- The Basilica of Our Lady of the Immaculate Conception is a Roman Catholic minor basilica and parish church and the focal point of the city of Guelph.
+Not long ago -it was the highest point in Guelph so it is seen from all directions.
+It is a gorgeous building with magnificent gardens and views of the city.
 It sits high atop the hill, next to the Guelph Civic Museum, and cannot be missed.

 - Aberfoyle Antique Market is a long-standing attraction that draws many visitors to the area from all over.
-For over 60 years, the Aberfoyle antique market has many vendors with gorgeous antiques, vintage décor, collectables, and trinkets.
+For over 60 years, the Aberfoyle antique market has had many vendors with gorgeous antiques, vintage décor, collectables, and trinkets.

-- Strom’s Sweet Corn and Bakery are open from mid-summer until well into the fall.
-Strom’s has a fantastic bakery where you will find some delicious treats, including pies, cookies, muffins, and butter tarts.
-In the autumn come by and check out their fantastic selection of pumpkins and gourds and try their expansive corn maze.
+- Strom’s Sweet Corn and Bakery is Guelph’s favourite Pumpkin Patch.
+Strom’s has a fantastic bakery with delicious treats, including pies, cookies, muffins, and butter tarts.
+In the autumn, come by and check out their fantastic selection of pumpkins and gourds and try their expansive corn maze.

 - Halton County Radial Railway Museum, while not technically in Guelph, it is just on the outskirts of Guelph and worth checking out.
 It is a working museum with a fantastic collection of train cars, electric streetcars, other railway vehicles, buses and trolleybuses.